 - 75% of the track team at Stanford gets injured.

-Vitamin C, lysine, glycine (SHMT gene variants may increase the need of B6 for glycine production) and proline may be required in higher amounts in those with poor collagen production and injury recovery, which is a large percentage of the population.
+Let’s say you have the homozygous CC genotype that requires a much higher collagen intake.
+This means that vitamin C, lysine, glycine and proline may be required in higher amounts in those with poor collagen production and injury recovery, which is a large percentage of the population.
 In fact, a rat study found that high-dose vitamin C accelerated the healing of the Achilles’ tendon.
 This information could also have implications for the heart, kidney and liver health, and the repair of blood vessels, bruises, and broken bones.

-Now imagine finding exactly what other nutrients your body requires strength, endurance, recovery and general cardiovascular health.
-I wrote an article about how certain nutrients can help prevent the damage and speed recovery of concussions, and now you begin to see how you can build your body to its strongest by finding where the chinks in your own armor are, and how to design your own Iron Man suit.
+Imagine finding exactly what other nutrients your body requires strength, endurance, recovery and general cardiovascular health.
+I wrote an article about how certain nutrients can help prevent the damage and speed recovery of concussions, and now you begin to see how you can build your body to its strongest by finding where the “chinks” in your own armor are, and how to design your own Iron Man suit.

-You can get this done through Genetrition, which gives you a comprehensive 50-page report including the comprehensive cardiovascular and exercise performance section.
+You can get this analysis done through Nutrition Genome which gives you a comprehensive 50-page report including the comprehensive cardiovascular and exercise performance section.